High court won’t review men-only draft registration law

+In recent years, bills to require women to register for the draft have been proposed in the House but not gone anywhere.
+Just last year, however, a congressional commission concluded that the “time is right” to extend the obligation to register to women.
+The Senate Armed Services Committee held a hearing on the report this year, and Sotomayor pointed to the report and the hearing, suggesting Congress is currently studying the issue.

 The question of whether it’s unconstitutional to require men but not women to register could be viewed as one with little practical impact.
 The last time there was a draft was during the Vietnam War, and the military has been all-volunteer since.
-But the registration requirement is one of the few remaining places where federal law treats men and women differently, and women’s groups are among those arguing that allowing it to stand is harmful.
+But women’s groups are among those arguing that allowing the male-only requirement to stand is harmful.

-Even if the draft is never used again, retaining the men-only requirement sends a “really damaging message,” she said.
+Even if the draft is never used again, retaining the requirement sends a “really damaging message,” she said.
+On Monday, she urged Congress in a statement to “update the law either by requiring everyone to register for the draft, regardless of their gender, or by not requiring anyone to register.”

 A group of retired senior military officers and the National Organization for Women Foundation were among those that had urged the court to take the case.